John Alcock (bishop): Biography

 Alcock was one of the leading pre-Reformation divines; he was a man of deep learning and also of great proficiency as an architect.
-Besides founding a charity at Beverley and a grammar school at Kingston upon Hull, he restored many churches and colleges; but his greatest achievement was the building of Jesus College, Cambridge, which he established on the site of the former Convent of St Radegund.
+Besides founding a charity at Beverley and endowing Hull Grammar School, he restored many churches and colleges; but his greatest achievement was the building of Jesus College, Cambridge, which he established on the site of the former Convent of St Radegund.

 Alcock was appointed to the Council in 1470 and became Master of the Rolls in 1471, soon after being appointed tutor to King Edward IV's eldest son, Prince Edward.
 After the King's death he was with Prince Edward when he was intercepted by Richard, Duke of Gloucester, at Stony Stratford.
 Alcock was arrested and removed from office but soon rejoined the council.
 He was with King Richard III when he entered York in August 1483 and was a member of the English delegation that met the Scots at Nottingham.

 Later Alcock was one of several clerics who openly canvassed the proposition that Henry Tudor marry Elizabeth of York.
 Appointed temporary Lord Chancellor he opened King Henry VII's first Parliament on 7 November 1485 and became one of the new king's most trusted servants.

 Alcock died on 1 October 1500 and lies buried in the Alcock Chantry in Ely Cathedral.